tomesparon/slim-for-reddit/README.md

 # Slim for Reddit

+Forked version for own purposes:
+- local media so that clients are not redirected to imgur / i.redd.it for images

 A lightweight read-only Reddit client written in Python using the Flask framework.

 ![Screenshot of Subreddit view](./screenshots/subreddit_view.png)